Public Engagement Grant

 - Funds awarded are final and do not include overheads.

-- Funds must have been used by 12 months after the date awarded.
+- The project must be completed by 12 months after the award date.

 - Grants cannot be retrospectively awarded.